chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 > QUESTION?
 Do we need to tell the user or the DB when the file is done do uploading?
 This makes me think we need an endpoint
 > to finalize the upload.
 The endpoint will look for the expected file, and if it's found, update the database with the file
 > info.

+> TODO: How do we log when a download fails, and how is that propagated to the user.

 #### Local to Cloud Flow